The bankers lamp is one of the most recognizable table lamp designs in the world. It is a style featured in many American films on office desks.

 The lamps produced in the second period, which lasted until the early 1930s, are the most recognizable.
 There were no holes on the lampshade, it was clamped to the brass base instead.
 This gave the opportunity to detach the glass part for cleaning.

 The third period, which began in the early 1930s and lasted about five years, didn’t bring new ideas regarding the design.
 The lamps produced during the two previous cycles remained virtually unchanged.

-The design continues to be popular and the lamps are being made by other companies.
-The ones made by McFaddin are sought-after by collectors, particularly the ones made before World War II.
-The Banker’s lamp is a great addition to any home, especially for lovers of vintage designs.
+Original bankers lamps are sought-after by collectors, particularly the ones made before World War II.
+The bankers lamp is a great addition to any home, especially for lovers of vintage designs.